whitetxt/TSEE/README.md

-# EvEngine
+# TSEE
-a cursed C game engine
+## A pure C game engine designed to be intuitive and easy to use.

+#### More coming soon
+This isn't anywhere near being done!!